pierreant/wine-ml-on-aws-lambda/README.md

  1. Compress all the files in a single zip file.
     * The folder structure need to remain as in the repo.
-    The other folder are containing libraries (Numpy, Scikit Learn, Pandas) needed to run the code.
+    The other folders are containing libraries (Numpy, Scikit Learn, Pandas) needed to run the code.
     They have been compiled for the Lambda runtime.
 They will not work locally.

  2. Upload the compressed file to one of your S3 bucket.